brweisz/noir-dapp-custom-template/README.md

   * Circuit execution
   * Proof generation
   * Contract generation
 * Use a database and some way to recognize the user to facilitate the access to the history of deployed contracts (right now is the user's responsibility to preserve that information).
+* Extend it to use UltraHonk instead of UltraPlonk.

 1. Install dependencies:
 ```bash